 BART is in the process of procuring 1,200 new rail vehicles.
 There are two types of new vehicles, D-Cars and E-Cars.
 D-Cars have an operator's cab while E-Cars do not.
 Upon submittal by BART, Staff reviews testing and certification documents for each group of cars prepared for service and verifies compliance with the testing and certification plan before authorizing the cars for revenue service.
-Due to continuing intermittent communications loss with wayside equipment and resulting system reboot, BART ceased accepting new vehicles in January 2021 until the vendor, Alstom, resolved that issue in February 2022.
 BART has sent Staff a letter indicating the original 775 car contract is near completion, with exception to a few D-Cars awaiting parts, and BART will begin to exercise their optional 425 E-Car contract.
-Staff have acknowledged the purchasing of additional cars and will conditionally approve the cars through the established process.
-A total of 763 new cars have been approved.
+Staff has acknowledged the purchasing of additional cars and will conditionally approve the cars through the established process.